PRX/Porter/README.md

 - `[ObjectPrefix][Execution ID]/job_result.json`
 - `[ObjectPrefix][Execution ID]/task_result.[index].json`

 The `ObjectPrefix` property is required, but it can be an empty string, which will result in no prefix being added.
 An example of a prefix would be `porter_results/`, though the trailing slash is also not required.
 The `index` value in a task result's file name matches the index of that task from the original job (zero-based numbering).
+The `Execution ID` is only the final segment of the execution ID ARN.

 ### Callback Messages